Statement of Purpose

-Any student, administrator, faculty member, or staff who, after appropriate investigation, has been found to have engaged in stalking consistent with the Policy (even if not unlawful) will be subject to appropriate disciplinary and/or corrective action, as defined in the University Policy Manual Volume VI for students, Volume IV for faculty, Volume III for employees, including but not limited to expulsion from the University or dismissal from employment.
+Any student, administrator, faculty member, or staff who, after appropriate investigation, has been found to have engaged in domestic violence consistent with this Policy (even if not unlawful) will be subject to appropriate disciplinary and/or corrective action, as defined in the Immaculata University Policy Manual Volume VI for students, Volume IV for faculty, Volume III for employees.
+Sanctions include but are not limited to expulsion from the University or dismissal from employment.

 Prevention and Awareness

-Immaculata University is committed to the prevention of sexual violence and sexual misconduct (including stalking) through a variety of educational programs and awareness activities.
+Immaculata University is committed to the prevention of domestic violence through a variety of educational programs and awareness activities.
 These include:

 Programming presented as part of New Student Orientation, Respect Week (during Dating and Domestic Violence Awareness Month) and Sexual Assault Awareness Month.